 Specific requirements include:

-- Attend each day in its entity, arriving on time and ready to begin at 9 am.
+- Attend each day in its entirety, arriving on time and ready to begin at 9 am.
 The room will be opened for informal conversation and coffee will be available by 8:30 am.

 - Complete an Implementation Plan, which documents how each participant will use the Framework and resources presented in the Institute when they return to their classroom.
-Ample time is provided each day during the Institute to work on these plans.
+Time is provided each day during the Institute to work on these plans.
 Participants will share their plans with other participants during the Institute.
-Final Implementation Plans will be posted on the Choices website.
-Plans are typically 4-5 pages in length.
+Plans are typically 2-3 pages in length.
 They are not lesson plans.
-They are a statement of how you will apply the framework presented in the seminar to your own teachers.
-The Plan will include a list of resources you plan to use.
+The Plan is a personal statement of how you intend to apply the Institute’s framework in teaching about U.S. wars along with ideas and resources from the week’s Institute that you intend to utilize in the classroom with your students.

 - All participants are expected to conduct themselves in a professional manner at all times.
 This requires a respectful attitude toward fellow participants, faculty, guest lecturers, and others in all settings (program sessions, field trips, etc.).
 Unprofessional behavior will not be tolerated and egregious or repeated violations of this principle will be considered grounds for dismissal from the program at the discretion of the Institute Director.
 Reasons for dismissal may include, but are not limited to, repeated absences from scheduled activities and disruptive or threatening behavior.
 Consult the NEH Principles of Civility.